 where $\hat{x}^l$ and $\hat{x'}^l$ are normalized deep features from layer $l$ of a pretrained VGG network~\cite{simonyan2014very}, and $H_l$ and $W_l$ denote the spatial dimensions at that layer.
-LPIPS was computed per frame and then averaged across all frames for videos.
-LPIPS was adopted to capture perceptual differences between factual and counterfactual instances in a way that aligns with human visual similarity judgments, beyond simple pixel-wise comparisons.
+LPIPS is computed per frame and then averaged across all frames for videos.
+LPIPS is adopted to capture perceptual differences between factual and counterfactual instances in a way that aligns with human visual similarity judgments, beyond simple pixel-wise comparisons.

-\subsubsection{Fréchet Inception Distance (FID)}
+\subsection{Fréchet Inception Distance (FID)}